tgstation/tgstation-server/README.md

 ##### Ubuntu

-Install TGS and all it's dependencies via our apt repository with this one-liner:
+Install TGS and all it's dependencies via our apt repository, interactively configure it, and start the service with this one-liner:

 ```sh
 sudo dpkg --add-architecture i386 \